Finding my Career in Computer Science; Busy Beavers and The Hacker Jargon Lexicon

 Learning the lexicon allowed me to be in the club, to utter the shibboleth, and to belong long before I really had any right to.
 It seemed to be a mystical text, revealing the secret gnosis of the real hackers.
 Where Computerphile gave me a sense of the vastness and familiarity of computer science, the lexicon gave me a sense of the arcane, mysterious, and rich history of the field.

 I’m grateful to have had the experiences I did, and to have listened to and interpreted the subtle hints of my own nature.
-I’m also grateful I did so much procrastinating in high school, otherwise I probably would have ended up as some kind of real engineer, not a hacker.
+I’m also grateful I did so much procrastinating in high school, otherwise I probably have ended up as some kind of real engineer, not a hacker.